csc-training/csc-env-eff/slides/08_installing.md

   - Installations easily break when system changes
 - Containers are preferred
   - It is possible to wrap Conda installations into a container.
 This alleviates some of the problems
+  - CSC has created [a tool called `tykky`](https://docs.csc.fi/computing/containers/tykky/) which does this automatically

 # Testing - it's important to test _first_